webplatform/docs/tutorials/building_svg_paths/index.md

     - Wikipedia
     - ellipses
     - Canvas
+uri: 'tutorials/building svg paths'

 ---
-# Building SVG paths

-## Summary
+## <span>Summary</span>

-This article looks deeply into the SVG \<path\> element, which is used to create custom shapes.
+This article looks deeply into the SVG &lt;path&gt; element, which is used to create custom shapes.

 As stated in the previous section, the [[\<path\>]] element is the most powerful element in the SVG library of basic shapes.
 It can be used to create (at least to a fairly good approximation), all the other basic shapes and more.